 We are only accepting submissions for --hence, tirade., our digital monthly zine, at this time.

 SUBMISSIONS FOR BOOK-LENGTH MANUSCRIPTS ARE CURRENTLY CLOSED.
 If you have submitted a query and await a response from us, please feel free to submit elsewhere (just please let us know if your work gets picked up by another publisher).
-Otherwise, please know that your query is still in our TO-REVIEW stack and remains under consideration.
+If you do not hear from us, it means we have decided to pass on your submission.

 Robocup Press publishes at least one experimental manuscript per year but, so far, has published an average of three titles per year.
 These titles are literary misfits.
 For Robocup Press founder/editor, Tamryn Spruill, it's about the and, the other, and the exception.

 You are invited to submit work that is cross-genre, genre-bending, genre-less, hybrid, poetic, anti-poetic, novella, anti-novella, graphic with text (but not quite graphic novel), doodle- and/or footnote-laden...
 So long as it is highly imaginative and daring in thought and form.